mstump/spark_streaming_aggregation/README.md

 1. Start the TCP producer ```./sbt/sbt "run-main TcpProducer"```
 1. Submit the assembly to the spark server ```dse spark-submit --class TcpConsumer ./target/scala-2.10/sparkstreamingaggregation_2.10-0.2.jar```
 1. Data will be posted to the C* column families ```demo.event_log``` and ```demo.event_counters```

+### "java.lang.NoSuchMethodException" exception
+If you get the exception ```java.lang.NoSuchMethodException``` follow [this guide](https://support.datastax.com/entries/78731079--java-lang-NoSuchMethodException-seen-when-attempting-Spark-streaming-from-Kafka) to alleviate the problem.

 ### Example output
 ```